Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

 where $k$ is the number of free parameters in the proposed model, $\mathcal{L}_{\rm{max}}$ is the maximum likelihood value of the dataset(s) considered for analysis, and $N_{\rm{tot}}$ is the number of data points.
 Then, to compare the models, we compute the relative differences between the IC,

-where $IC_{\rm{min}}$ is the minimum value of IC of the set of competing models \cite{Mandal:2023cag}.
-According to the authors of Ref.~\cite{Mandal:2023cag}, a value $\Delta IC \leq 2$ indicates the statistical compatibility of the compared models; obtaining $2 < \Delta IC < 6$ points to a moderate tension between the models, and $\Delta IC \geq 10$ hints towards a strong tension.
-In general, the larger the $\Delta IC_{\rm{model}}$, the stronger the evidence against the model as compared with the model with $IC_{\rm{min}}$.
+where $IC_{\rm{min}}$ is the minimum value of IC of the set of competing models \citep{Mandal:2023cag}.
+According to the authors of Ref.~\citep{Mandal:2023cag}, a value $\Delta IC \leq 2$ indicates the statistical compatibility of the compared models; obtaining $2 < \Delta IC < 6$ points to a moderate tension between the models, and $\Delta IC \geq 10$ hints towards a strong tension.
+In general, the larger $\Delta IC_{\rm{model}}$, the stronger the evidence against the model compared to the model with $IC_{\rm{min}}$.

 The results of the IC analysis are presented in Table \ref{tab_InfoCrit}.
-Though we are using two models ($\Lambda$CDM vs.~$f(R)$) only, the comparison is performed from the results of the statistical analyses of the different datasets (separately and jointly), as described above.
+Although we only use two models ($\Lambda$CDM vs.~$f(R)$), the comparison is made from the results of the statistical analyses of the different datasets (separately and jointly), as described above.
 For each case, in Table \ref{tab_InfoCrit} we report the values of $\chi^2_{\rm{min}}$, AIC (Eq.~(\ref{eq_AIC})), BIC (Eq.~(\ref{eq_BIC})), and $|\Delta IC|$ (computed for both criteria using Eq.~(\ref{eq_deltaIC})).

+If only $\chi^2_{\rm{min}}$ is considered, we see that compared to $\Lambda$CDM, the proposed $f(R)$ model provides a better fit to the RSD sample and to the combined analyses (except when the RSD sample is combined with the Pantheon dataset).
+Then, by looking at the AIC and BIC values, for which the number of parameters is considered, the situation is more convoluted, as the IC is lower for $\Lambda$CDM in some cases and larger in others.
+In particular, note that the largest differences ($|\Delta IC|$) are obtained when the Pantheon sample is used in the statistical analysis (either alone or in combination with $H(z)$ or $f\sigma_8$).
+Although the combination of $H(z)$ and Pantheon datasets points to a mild preference for our proposed model over $\Lambda$CDM, Pantheon alone and Pantheon$+ f\sigma_8$ strongly prefer $\Lambda$CDM.